Spaghetti alla Puttanesca is a quick, simple, and rustic pasta and tomato dish with a history as rich as its delicious sauce.

 Recipe Procedure

-Then, fry the sausage, breaking it into small pieces.
-When done, add the capers, pepper flakes, anchovy, and olives and cook for 1 minute, then add the tomatoes.
 Turn up the heat and stir to combine.
-When slowly bubbling, reduce the temperature to low and gently simmer until the sauce thickens about 20 minutes.
+When slowly bubbling, reduce the temperature to low and gently simmer until the sauce thickens, about 20 minutes.
 Add salt/pepper if necessary.

-After 10 minutes, place your pasta into a boiling pot of salted water and cook until al dente.
+After 10 minutes, boil salted water in a large pot.
+Once boiling, add the pasta and cook until al dente.

 Buon Appetito!